w3f/General-Grants-Program/grants/speculative/SubstrateIDE.md

   - Fill parameters in a generated form
   - Sign transaction and push to the blockchain
   - View execution result
+- Documentations for each components and the IDE

 Each of the above components can be started separately as individual apps.
 Substrate IDE will combine the components together as a single application.